Logical aspects of conceptual change, incommensurability

 Conceptual spaces, frames and natural concepts

 Conceptual spaces are best known for representing perceptual concepts, while frames are often applied for representing more complex concepts.
 The main idea of my project is to provide a unified framework that combines the advantages of frames and conceptual spaces.
-Particularly, the framework will be applied to the question of what makes concepts natural (i.e., salient in cognition, useful in induction etc.).
+Particularly, the framework was applied to the question of what makes concepts natural (i.e., salient in cognition, useful in induction etc.).

 - Strößner, C. (2020): "Integrating conceptual spaces in frames".
 IfCoLog Journal of Applied Logics (7, 5), http://www.collegepublications.co.uk/downloads/ifcolog00041.pdf